alexdotsh/raspberry-pi/README.md

 ### Update existing WiFi using netplan

-Edit the file `/etc/netplan/50-cloud-init.yaml` and add or change the following
+Edit the `/etc/netplan/50-cloud-init.yaml` file, and add or change the following config:

-Example config with IPv4 and IPv6 DHCP:
+Example config with IPv4 and IPv6 DHCP enabled:

 ```yaml
 network: